 Entire families, rather than just one person, could be shown.
 Facial visibility was all that mattered, the pose and location of those involved weren’t important.
 The BBC has chronicled passport changes over the last 100 years, which shows just how different regulations were at the introduction of passport photos.

-With current photo size regulations, your two photos must be professionally printed and 45 millimetres (mm) high by 35mm wide – this is the standard size used in photo booths in the UK.
+With current photo size regulations, your two photos must be professionally printed and 45 millimeters (mm) high by 35mm wide – this is the standard size used in photo booths in the UK.
 Average sizes in photo booths outside the UK may differ so in order to make sure you get the right size, it may be worthwhile to go to a professional establishment like the post office or a passport agency.

 Having two non-regulation photos with your passport application will result in delays in your application or a denied request altogether.
 It is important to remember that you cannot use photos that have been cropped from larger pictures.
 All UK passport photos must be: